rushiranpise/RAS545/README.md

 Analysis and design of robotic systems focusing on kinematics, dynamics, coordinate transformations and modeling.

 ## Laboratory Objectives
-1. Understand and apply kinematics and dynamics principles to perform robot manipulation tasks.
+1. Understand and apply kinematics and dynamics principles to perform robot manipulatio tasks.
 2. Get hands-on experience with education-grade robots, and industrial robots.
 3. Understand robot programming on various platforms, perform and verify robot simulations and deploy automation tasks on real-robots.
 3. Learn the use of software such as MATLAB, SolidWorks, ROS, Python etc. in robot workflows.